Bhaney44/Patent-Valuation/README.md

 # Patent-Valuation
-This repository contains a demo for a patent value calculator.
+This repository contains prototype code for a patent value calculator.